angpeiying/jozu-labs-agentic-data-insights/README.md

-# Jozu Labs: Agentic Data Insights 🧠📊
+# Jozu: Agentic Data Insights 🧠📊

 Jozu is an **agentic data analytics system** built with LangGraph and LLMs.
 It automatically transforms CSV/XLSX/Parquet/JSON datasets into **structured, evidence-backed insights**